About Applied Behavioral Rehabilitation Institute, Inc. (dba Homes For The Brave)

 Since opening our doors in 2002, ABRI/Homes for the Brave has provided housing, vocational training, and life skills coaching to help individuals leave homelessness behind.
-To date, we have worked with more than 1,100 men and women, most of whom are Veterans.
+To date, we have worked with nearly 1,200 men and women, most of whom are Veterans.

 Applied Behavioral Rehabilitation Institute, Inc. (ABRI), doing business as Homes for the Brave, is a 501(c)(3) not-for-profit.
 ABRI/Homes for the Brave operates four programs: Homes for the Brave, Waldorf House, Veterans Service Center, and Female Soldiers: Forgotten Heroes, Connecticut’s first and only transitional housing program exclusively for homeless female Veterans and their children.